mlarocca/jsgraphs/readme/tutorial.md

 const v = new Vertex('vertex name', {weight: 3, label: 'I am a label', data: [1, 2, 3]});
 ```

-A vertex' name is forever, it can never be changed: it uniquely identify a vertex, and in fact a vertex' ID is computed from its name.
+A vertex' name is forever, it can never be changed: it uniquely identifies a vertex, and in fact a vertex' ID is computed from its name.

 On creation, you must add a name for the vertex, and optionally you can include: